 Lara Jackson (me!)

-I am a conservation biologist and have been fortunate to visit much of the world through my research.
-Although I specialise in black rhino feeding ecology, I have also studied mouse lemurs in Madagascar and dolphins off the coast of Zanzibar.
+I'm a conservation biologist and award-winning wildlife photographer whose research has taken me around the world.
+Although I specialise in black rhino feeding ecology, I have also been fortunate enough to study mouse lemurs in Madagascar and dolphins off the coast of Zanzibar.
 I am extremely passionate about preserving our world and am determined to ensure that there is a future for all species.
-I strongly believe that raising awareness and working closely with the local communities is the key to successful conservation efforts.
+I strongly believe that raising awareness, education and working closely with local communities is the key to successful conservation efforts.

 George is a UK-based wildlife photographer and photographic guide, spending most of his time in East Africa and beyond.
 His work has taken him from the rainforests of the Congo Basin, through to the northern climes of Canada photographing polar bears on foot.
 Following a brief stint as a creative in advertising, he has won a number of wildlife photography awards, as well as being widely published both nationally and internationally.